Romance novel: Category romance

 Category romances are short, usually no more than 200 pages, or about 55,000 words.
 The books are published in clearly delineated lines, with a certain number of books published in each line every month.
 In many cases, the books are numbered sequentially within the line.
 These novels have widespread distribution—often worldwide—and a single U.S. print run, remaining on a bookseller's shelves until they are sold out or until the next month's titles are released and take their place.
-Writers for the largest publisher of category romance, Harlequin/Mills & Boon, can find their novels translated into 26 languages and sold in over 100 international markets.
+Writers for the publisher of category romance, Harlequin/Mills & Boon, can find their novels translated into 26 languages and sold in over 100 international markets.

 To write a successful novel of this length, the "author must pare the story down to its essentials.
 Subplots and minor characters are eliminated or relegated to the backstory."
 Nonetheless, category romance lines each have a distinct identity, which may involve similar settings, characters, time periods, levels of sensuality, or types of conflict.
 Publishers of category romances usually issue guidelines for each line, specifying the elements necessary for a novel to be included in each line.
 Depending on the current market and perceived reader preferences, publishers frequently begin new lines or end existing ones.
 Most recently, erotic and Christian lines have been introduced while traditional Regency romance lines have ended.